adobe/aepsdk-analytics-ios/README.md

 ### Binaries

-Run `make archive` from the root directory to generate `.xcframeworks` for each module under the `build` folder.
-Drag and drop all `.xcframeworks` to your app target in Xcode.
+Run the following command, from the project root directory, to generate the `AEPAnalytics.xcframework` in the `build` directory.
+But, first run `make pod-install` command to ensure the dependencies are installed.

 ## Documentation